George Tombs is an award-winning author and filmmaker, based in Montreal, working in English and French.

 According to Phillip Adams, host of the Australian Broadcasting Corporation’s Late Night Live, during a live interview on ABC Radio National, “George, you are a very naughty writer.”

-George’s feature film The Blinding Sea will be completed in Fall 2019.
-This film was shot mainly on the Beaufort Sea and the Southern Ocean, as well as in Alaska, the Yukon, Nunavut, southern Canada, the Antarctic Peninsula and Norway.
+The Blinding Sea comes to 1 hour 48 minutes, and was shot mainly on the Beaufort Sea and the Southern Ocean, as well as in Alaska, the Yukon, Nunavut, southern Canada, the Antarctic Peninsula and Norway.
 The Blinding Sea is devoted to the Norwegian polar explorer Roald Amundsen, who led the first expedition to navigate the Northwest Passage, the first expedition to reach the South Pole, the second expedition to navigate the Northeast Passage, and the first expedition confirmed to have reached the North Pole.
 The film goes beyond the glamorous legend surrounding Amundsen, to reveal how he learned a new paradigm of polar knowledge from the Inuit of Arctic Canada, which led him to great success.
 The film evokes the joys, sorrows, relationships and missed opportunities in the life of Amundsen, who disappeared mysteriously without trace during a polar flight in 1928.